thomascarroll2015/me/week4/readme.md

 visualise the data
 communicate the insight

+for loops are safer than while loops

+start stop step

+when for i in range

+i is the actual object in the list

 As a rule of thumb, data with 1000 rows or more is pretty good

 open